-18.1 Non UL or FM Approved items
+1.1 Non-approved items

-Please note, that some of the mentioned parts or systems in this manual are not UL1) listed or not FM2) Approved.
+Please note, that some of the mentioned parts or system components in this document are not UL1) listed, not FM2) Approved, not VdS3) approved or not CNPP/A2P4) approved.

-These parts or systems are distinguished with
+These parts or system components are distinguished with

-- an asterisk combined with "not UL", for those parts or systems not UL listed, example: Component not UL. - an asterisk combined with "not FM", for those parts or systems not FM Approved, example: Component not FM.
+- an asterisk combined with "not UL", for those parts or system components not UL listed, example: Component\ not UL. - an asterisk combined with "not FM", for those parts or system components not FM Approved, example: Component\ not FM. - an asterisk combined with "not VdS", for those parts or system components not VdS approved, example: Component\ not VdS. - an asterisk combined with "not CNPP/A2P", for those parts or system components not CNPP/A2P approved, example: Component\ not CNPP/A2P.

-You will find the distinguished marks either at the headlines or in the product data sheets.
+You will find the distinguished marks at the headlines.

-- 1) Underwriters Laboratories - 2) FM Approvals
+- 1) Underwriters Laboratories

+- 2) FM Approvals

+- 3) VdS Schadenverhütung GmbH

+- 4) Centre National de Prévention et de Protection / A2P